danluu/post-mortems/README.md

 [Salesforce](https://help.salesforce.com/apex/HTViewSolution?urlname=Root-Cause-Message-for-Disruption-of-Service-on-NA14-May-2016&language=en_US) Initial disruption due to power failure in one datacenter led to cascading failures with a database cluster and file discrepancies resulting in cross data center failover issues.

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Transaction ID Wraparound in Postgres caused Sentry to go down for most of a working day.

+[Slack](https://slackhq.com/this-was-not-normal-really-230c2fd23bdc).
+A combination of factor results in a large number of Slack's users being disconnected to the server.
+The subsequent massive disconnection-reconnection process exceeded the database capacity and caused cascading connection failures, leading to 5% of Slack's users not being able to connect to the server for up to 2 hours.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.